IRS Form 2848 Instructions

 Line 5b: Specific acts not authorized.

-The taxpayer may specify any act in which the authorized power of attorney does not have the taxpayer’s express permission to perform.
-Under no circumstances may a representative:
+Conversely, a taxpayer may specify any act in which the authorized power of attorney does not have the taxpayer’s express permission to perform.
+To make this selection, the taxpayer simply needs to write in specific acts that they wish to exclude from their representative’s authority.

 • Accept payment or direct payment into an account owned or controlled by the representative or associated entity

-Unless otherwise directed, this power of attorney nullifies other power of attorney forms on file for the same matters, years, or periods covered by this form.
+Unless otherwise directed, filing Form 2848 nullifies other power of attorney forms on file for the same tax-related matters, years, or periods covered by this form.

 If there is a power of attorney the taxpayer does not want to revoke, the taxpayer must: